HyoungsungKim/ECC-PoW-project/README.md

   - When block generation takes over 18 sec, then difficulty is decreased
 - 2^(periodCount - 2) : For ice age
 - 2048 : I will define it as sensitivity
-  - Because when this number becomes bigger, it is robust to difficulty change(difficulty is changed little by little)
+  - Because when this number becomes higher, it is robust to difficulty change(difficulty is changed little by little)
-  - When this number becomes smaller, it is weak to difficulty change(difficulty is changed immediately )
+  - When this number becomes smaller, it is weak to difficulty change(difficulty is changed rapidly )

 #### Difficulty of LDPC decoder